 - WSU Bookstore opens a satellite location in Braeburn Square development.

-- National Institute for Aviation Research Crash Dynamics Lab breaks ground.
+- National Institute for Aviation Research's Advanced Virtual Engineering and Testing Lab (AVET) building breaks ground.

 - The Suites at WSU, a new residence hall near The Flats at WSU, opens.